jhasanjay/adx-kafkaConnect-hol/hdi-standalone-nonesp/Module-04.md

 # About

 This module covers provisioning an Azure Active Directory (AAD) Service Principal (SPN).
-We will grant this SPN, the "ingestor" role in ADX, adn leverage the same to sink to ADX from Kafka  <br>
+We will grant this SPN, the "ingestor" role in ADX, in the next module, and leverage the same to sink to ADX from Kafka in the KafkaConnect module.<br>

 Navigate to portal.azure.com on your browser and follow the steps below:<br>